bhanupalagati/BirdSpecies-Prediction/README.md

 Used ADAM optimizer and accuracy as the evaluation metrics and 20 epochs to train the model.

 **Results are amazing we got training accuracy of 97% and testing accuracy of 94.3%.
 This shows that although our model is performing execptionally well on training set it is not overfitted.**

+**It's not a good idea to add training files to github because that will bloat the repo size when someone want to use it.
+So please visit the above provided kaggle link and help yourself.**